5 minutes, three to six days per week. Research suggests that people who practice the body scan for longer reap more benefits from this practice.

 Why You Should Try It

 This exercise asks you to systematically focus your attention on different parts of your body, from your feet to the muscles in your face.
-It is designed to help you develop a mindful awareness of your bodily sensations, and to relieve tension wherever it is found.
-Research suggests that this mindfulness practice can help reduce stress, improve well-being, and decrease aches and pains.
+It is designed to help you develop a mindful awareness of your bodily sensations, and to relieve tension when possible.
+Research suggests that this mindfulness practice can help reduce stress, improve your well-being, and decrease aches and pains.

 Evidence That It Works